HomeMy WebLinkAboutOrdinance 1655 N.C.S. 06/23/1986FECTIV AT

 B. Slope Stabilization/Landscape Screening - Potential impacts were

-1, Volume changes in expansive coils would result in uplift of
+1. Volume changes in expansive :soils would result in uplift of

 structures.